FlutterGenerator/AnimatedGradientTextView/README.md

 Latest release
 ---------------

-The most recent release is v0.0.7, released July 20, 2025
+The most recent release is v0.0.8, released October 16, 2025

 To add a dependency using Gradle, add in your **top-level build.gradle**:
 ```